busragndz/Typography-by-Building-a-nutrition-Label/README.md

-# Typography-by-Building-a-nutrition-Label
+# Typography-by-Building-a-Nutrition-Label
-Typography by Building a nutrition Label in freecodecamp.
+Typography by Building a Nutrition Label in freecodecamp.